aerhard/svg-vexflow-font-converter/README.md

 ## Instructions

-Change conversion options in `converter.html`.
 Type `grunt run` to launch a server on localhost:8000 and navigate to `localhost:8000/src/converter.html` in your browser.
 The output will be rendered to the DOM and can be copied from there.
+For comments on the converter options, see the JSDoc comments in `converter.html`.
+In order to use the new VexFlow font, save the generated output a JavaScript file in the file system (for an example file, see `src/bravura_all.js`).
+For a rendition of the generated `src/bravura_all.js` font with VexFlow, see `localhost:8000/src/glyphs.html` (the glyphs are quite small in order to fit them as a whole on a single HTML5 canvas; change `glyphs.html` to adjust everything as needed).

 ## Note